YOLD4S/CS50x_Final_Project/README.md

 3- Run foreign_keys.sql in you database to create the foreign keys.
 4- Configure .env file with your database credentials.
 5- Run server.py to start the server.

+Note: make sure you have the required packages installed.
+You can find them in the requirements.txt file.